 Cocoon means staying at home and not leaving.
 If you need food get it delivered, delivery drivers or family can’t enter the house, they will or should leave the items at your door, knock and stand back more than 2m (6ft) – if the person doesn’t answer the door or phone then the person delivering should call emergency service but not enter the dwelling.
 Medication should be delivered like this.
 If the person in cocoon feels unwell they need to call emergency services.

-You can’t visit anyone over 70 or cocooned under any conditions.
+You can’t visit anyone over 70 or anyone with immune issues.